 Leave casual inspiration in the source app.
 Tote works best for the saves that need to become searchable, comparable, or grouped with other finds.

+If the saves are mostly links, the save links on iPhone workflow is the right starting point.
 For screenshot-heavy saves, use the screenshot organizer workflow.
 Most people need more than one of these guides because the real save habit crosses app boundaries.

 Keep casual saves in each app, then share the important posts to Tote so Instagram posts, TikToks, screenshots, and Safari links can live in the same searchable lists.